-RoboCup RoboCup Changes and Comments RC-14.1: Position of Ball and Players In RoboCup, the following modification apply: • The defending goal keeper stays within his own goal area until the ball is even slightly moved. • The goalie can move at any time as long as it does no leave its goal area. • The kicker is located inside the center circle. • The players other than the kicker are located inside the field of play, outside the center circle, and behind the center line on the opposite side of the defending goal keeper.
+RoboCup RoboCup Changes and Comments RC-14.1: Position of Ball and Players In RoboCup, the following modification apply: The defending goal keeper stays within his own goal area until the ball is even slightly moved.
+The goalie can move at any time as long as it does no leave its goal area.
+In case of an end-of-game penalty sequence, the kicker is located inside the center circle.
+For an in-game penalty the kicker is located on a line from the penalty spot to the center circle, approximately one meter from the penalty spot.
+In case of an end-of-game penalty sequence, the players other than the kicker and goalie are located inside the field of play, outside the center circle, and behind the center line on the opposite side of the defending goal keeper.
+For an in-game penalty, the players other than the kicker and goalie are located inside the field of play, at least three meters away from the penalty spot and not in the penalty area.